anmolkumarfromspn/Covid_Data_Analysis_Project/README.md

 4. “Project_dashboard.xlsx” file contains the summarised Dashboard.
 There are three data sheets - DATA 1, DATA 2, and DATA 3 in this excel file which are source data to create dashboards and there are multiple

 dashboards in this file which are interactive.

+5. "Project_Presentation.pptx" is the final presentation for this preject which concludes all insides derived after analyzing this data.